rnastasya/exploratory-testing/README.md

     </thead>
     <tr align='justify'>
         <td rowspan="2" align='center'>Projects "Cheatsheets" </td>
         <td>There is no link to return to the main page of the section in the path under the heading of the section with the cheat sheet.
-It can be assumed that it should be  since in the other projects("Flextype" and "Glowy PHP") under the heading of the subsection there is a path.</td>
+It can be assumed that it should be  since in the other projects ("Flextype" and "Glowy PHP") under the heading of the subsection there is a path.</td>
         <td></td>
     </tr>
         <tr align='justify'>
-        <td >Section headers with commands refer to themselves. <b> Feature suggestion:</b>remove links from the block header, or add a list of all commands before the command blocks, with links to similar blocks below.</td>
+        <td >Section headers with commands refer to themselves. <b> Feature suggestion:</b> remove links from the block header, or add a list of all commands before the command blocks, with links to similar blocks below.</td>
         <td></td>
       </tr>
     <tr align='justify'>
         <td align='center'>Projects "Thermage" </td>
-        <td>In the Shortcuts tab there is an example of usage and methods and only after the page with the shortcodes.
+        <td>In the Shortcodes tab there is an example of usage and methods and only after the page with the shortcodes.
 When going to the page of one of the shortcodes, I noticed a duplicate of the Shortcodes page containing only a list of shortcodes. <b> Feature suggestion: </b>move the table of shortcodes to the beginning of the page, remove the duplicate one.
 There is also can be bug in project's path: in other project's page below header path don't contain current page (attachment 5).</td>
         <td><img src="img/shortcodes_path.gif"><p>attachment 5</p></td>
     </tr>
      <tr align='justify'>